|

 at The National Academy of Design, 1975, Allied Artists of America

-Gold Medal, 1975, 1984 and 1991; Audubon Artists Gold Medal, 1998,
+Gold Medal, 1975, 1984,1991, 2006,2007 and 2010; Audubon Artists

-The National Arts Club First Prize, 1997, The Butler Institute
+Gold Medal, 1998, The National Arts Club First Prize, 1997, The

 Among the many group shows Erbe has participated in are “American